nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Mhmm.
 You're wanting to Yeah.
 What happened?
 Do some investigation, looking for tracks and that kind of a thing.
 So in order to be able to do that, again, I need a survival role from you.

 Rurik, what what are you going to be doing while he's poking around for tracks?
 That is a good question.
 What is Rurik gonna be doing?
-I think Veric is gonna do what Veric does best.
+I think Varric is gonna do what Varric does best.
 Find a good, excuse me, find a good place, to, both hide and to keep a lookout.

 Okay.
 So go ahead and roll me a stealth and then a, and then a perception.
 Awesome.
-And, Demalore, what are you doing?
+And, Demlor, what are you doing?
 What Video.

 Does what what does nature as a core skill do?
 Nature is specifically more of a, it's a knowledge skill sort of thing.
 So it's kind of the it's the classic thing between D and D survival and nature.
 Survival is like street smarts of of the woods, and nature is book smarts of the woods.
 Okay.